How to Plant a Black Walnut Tree from Seed

 Caring for young black walnut trees is essential for their growth.
 Proper watering is vital.
 Water the trees deeply, ensuring the soil stays moist.
 Mulching around the base helps retain moisture and suppresses weeds.

 Use organic mulch like wood chips or straw.
 This provides nutrients as it breaks down.
-Regularly check the moisture level, especially during dry spells.
+Regularly check soil moisture, especially during dry spells — the top 2-3 inches should feel damp, not soggy or bone-dry.

 Protecting young trees from pests and diseases is crucial.
 Inspect the leaves and bark regularly.
 Look for signs of infestations or unusual spots.